divad1196/cv_david_hugoframework/content/CV/skills.md

 ### 2. C/C++
 * Started to learn in 2016
-* Used regulary at school and occasionnaly on small personal projects
+* Used regularly at school and occasionally on small personal projects
-* Implementation of custom made Data structures and algorithms at need for performance.
+* Implementation of custom-made Data structures and algorithms at need for performance.
-  Now I usually prefer to use Rust when possible
+  Now, I usually prefer to use Rust when possible
-* Frameworks & librairies:
+* Frameworks & libraries:
   * **Interface/Graphism**: SFML, QT
   * **Web**: CrowCpp, Pistache.io
   * **Math**: Eigen